11 BEST WILD CAMPSITES IN OMAN

 WATCH THESE WILD CAMPING OMAN SPOTS IN ACTION

 The best beach camp in Musandam.
 Turn off the Khasab Coastal Road opposite the village of Al Harf and follow the winding dirt road down to Rocky Beach, tucked away far below.
 Park at the bottom and carry your gear 20-30 metres along the beach to the optimal camp spot, in front of the water tanks and rickety shelter.

-It’s an amazing campsite.
+It’s an amazing wild camp spot.
 The road is hidden high above and the beach is buttressed either end by Musandam’s distinctive layered limestone cliffs, helping to break the waves and make it the perfect place for a dip in the warm coastal waters, surrounded by colourful fish.
 The beach gets its name from the overlapping rocks covering much of the shore, draped in seaweed and home to a multitude of crabs.
 At the far end in front of the best camp spot, a small sandy beach slopes gently to the shore.

 We had the place to ourselves at night, but were visited by a herd of inquisitive goats in the morning, followed by a water tanker ship pulling up to the beach.
 A couple of guys dragged a huge hose up to the water tanks and pumped them full of fresh water – they come by once a week to fill them up.
 This was our only wild campsite in Oman that had its own water supply.

 Rocky Beach, with its water tanks and makeshift shaded canopy